 Why do we need a new community center?

 The community center opened in 1960 and needs major improvements to enhance safety and cleanliness and to provide a welcoming environment.
 The building has a leaking roof, the junior high-scale gymnasium is undersized, the bathrooms are small, do not meet ADA requirements, lack privacy, and the gym’s rubber floor is failing.
 A cost benefit analysis showed that rebuilding rather than renovating makes the most sense.

-The primary function of the Fircrest Pool, Community Center, and Parks Steering Committee is to guide the project scope and design, help make the business case for the projects, and help with public education.
+The volunteer Pool, Community Center, and Parks Steering Committee was formed in 2018 by Fircrest residents to help guide the project scope and design and help with public education.

 We thank them for their support and time in representing our community’s vision for this great project.

 Steering Committee Members: Sarah Viafore, Bonnie Blair, Rick Price, Charlene Laymon, Kate Owens, Andreas Schonger, Brian Ryboldt, Bonnie Viafore, Leslie Rider, Joe Barrentine, Mary Ruth Pape, Amy Hackett, Brett Wittner (chair), Blake Surina, Shannon Reynolds.

 Click Here to be redirected to land use application/public hearing page.